 By: Pat Austin SHREVEPORT – I haven’t poured through the proposed Republican tax plan but I did get far enough to see that teachers will be losing their $250 per year tax credit should it pass unscathed.
 The tax bill proposed by Republican leaders yesterday scraps a benefit that many teachers have come to rely … Continue reading Proposed Republican Tax Bill Hits Teachers

-No business of any size, from a Fortune 500 to a mom and pop shop to a freelancer living job to job, will pay more than 15% of their business income in taxes.
+Here is a link to the full text of President Trump’s tax plan.
+The Good No business of any size, from a Fortune 500 to a mom and pop shop to a freelancer living job to job, will pay more than 15% of their business income in taxes.
 This lower rate makes corporate inversions unnecessary … Continue reading President Trump’s Tax Plan – The good, the bad, and the ugly.